-The Indonesian island of Sulawesi, formerly Celebes, spreads like a huge four-fingered hand in the middle of the Malay Archipelago.
-The Sulawesi coffee most likely to be found in specialty stores today comes from a mountainous region near the base of the southwestern finger of the island, north of the port of Ujung Padang.
-The region and the coffee, Toraja, are named after the colorful indigenous people of the region.
-The coffee is also called Kalossi, after a regional market town.
+The island of Sulawesi, formerly Celebes, spreads like a huge four-fingered hand in the middle of the vast, complex stretch of islands that make up Indonesia.
+Sulawesi coffees most likely to be found in specialty stores today come from a mountainous region at the base of the island’s southwestern finger, near the town of Rantepao.

 The region, Tana Toraja, and the coffee, Toraja, are named after the indigenous people of the region.
 (During the Dutch colonial regime, Toraja coffees were called Kalossi, after a regional market town.)

 At this writing there are two basic styles of Sulawesi Toraja coffee.
 First, wet-processed coffee produced by the large Toarco (TOraja ARabica COffee) project, conventional in basic cup profile but with some engaging, rather sultry nuance.
 Second, small-holder coffees that resemble the Mandheling-style coffees of Sumatra both in virtues (when they are good they are deep, resonant and pungently complex in the lower registers) and vices (off tastes range from earth through musty hardness to stagnant water).